 What you need: You have to prove age and identity.
 The best proof is an ID that has a photo of you AND your date of birth.
-If you don't have that you need 2 Forms of ID- one showing your date of birth and one with a photo or a physical description.
+If you don't have that, you need 2 Forms of ID: one showing your date of birth and one with a photo or a physical description.
+The documents need to be originals or certified copies.
 The social security card is free.

-If you were not born in the U.S., but you are a U.S. citizen, you need to show documents that prove identity and U.S. citizenship (if your citizenship has not been established).
+If you were not born in the U.S., but you are a U.S. citizen, you need to show documents that prove identity and U.S. citizenship if your citizenship has not already been established with the Social Security Administration.